Helperbird/website/src/pages/blog/championing-accessibility-university-alaska-webinar.md

 ## Extending Accessibility Beyond the Live Event

-the University of Alaskas  commitment didn’t end when the webinar wrapped up.
+The University of Alaska's commitment didn't end when the webinar wrapped up.
 They promptly uploaded the recording to YouTube complete with full captions, ensuring that anyone who missed the live session—or prefers reading—can still engage with the material.

 Why this matters: